 - Threats of suicide or murder

-In a medical emergency, be aware that the emergency dispatcher may give you instructions on how to provide emergency treatment until the ambulance arrives while you are still on the phone.
+In a medical emergency, be aware that the dispatcher may give you instructions on how to provide emergency treatment until the ambulance arrives while you are still on the phone.
 You may have to determine whether a person is breathing, has a head injury, or is unconscious.
 You may be instructed to turn that person on his or her side, apply pressure, or begin CPR, among any number of things.
-Unless directed, you should never move anyone, as injuries could be more severe than they appear.
+Unless directed, you should never move anyone, as injuries could be more severe than they appear and any movement could worsen the injured party’s situation.

 What do I do in the case of a fire emergency?

 In case of fire, you should leave the building if you haven’t already.
-If you are not on the ground floor, use stairs, not an elevator, to reach the level at which you can exit the building.
+Don’t stop to gather any belongings, as this will only slow you down, and everything can be replaced.
+If you are not on the ground floor, use stairs, not an elevator, to reach a level at which you can exit the building.
 Once you’ve evacuated, you will want to stay at least 100 feet away from the building until a firefighter declares it safe to reenter.
 Under no circumstances should you go back inside before this point.
 If you know of someone who was unable to evacuate, be ready to tell firefighters where you last saw that person as soon as they arrive.

 - If you see a fire, call 9-1-1.
 Don’t assume that someone else has already done it.
 Pull a fire alarm if it hasn’t already sounded.
 If the alarm fails, yell a warning and knock on doors as you evacuate the building.